 Undergraduate and graduate coursework students

 No, whilst you are studying online outside of Australia and travel restrictions remain in place, you will not need a student visa to commence your studies.

 Current student visa holders studying online outside Australia due to COVID-19 will be able to use that study to count towards the Australian study requirement for a post-study work visa.

-You will need faculty approval and a valid visa to commence your graduate research degree online unless you are enrolled in an international joint PhD and are commencing at the international partner’s institution.
+You will need faculty approval and a valid visa (full study rights) to commence your graduate research degree online unless you are enrolled in an international joint PhD and are commencing at the international partner’s institution.

 Accepting your offer